PowerFlow-DNN: Compiler-Directed Fine-Grained Power Orchestration for End-to-End Edge AI Inference: Evaluation

 \subsection{Generalization Across Models}

-To evaluate generality, we repeat the experiment across four representative edge networks, shown in Figure~\ref{fig-cross-model}.
-At each model’s maximum feasible inference rate, PowerFlow reduces energy by 25–37\% compared to the unoptimized baseline and achieves an additional 2–7\% reduction relative to the +greedy+gating baseline.
-Under relaxed deadlines, PowerFlow and the +greedy+gating baseline achieve similar energy levels, as abundant slack allows layers to operate near their minimum-energy points, limiting the benefit of cross-layer orchestration.
+To evaluate generality, we repeat the experiment across four representative edge networks, as shown in Figure~\ref{fig-cross-model}.
+At each model’s maximum feasible inference rate, PF-DNN reduces energy by 34--48\% relative to the unoptimized baseline and further improves up to ~5\% over the +greedy+gating baseline.
+While the latter gain is modest, it is achieved over an aggressive layer-wise heuristic and remains meaningful in edge deployments.
+Under relaxed deadlines, the two approaches converge because abundant slack allows layers to operate near their minimum-energy points.